_ [Contents]

 We will often be particularly interested in the scalar piece, ⟨C0.

 Note: If you are familiar with complex numbers, you can understand the ⟨⋯⟩ operator as analogous to the ℜ() and ℑ() operators that select the real and imaginary parts.
-However, there is one difference: By definition, ℑ(z) is a real number, for any complex z, whereas ⟨C2 is a bivector (or zero) for any clif C. See reference 1 for more on this.
+However, there is one difference: You might think that the imaginary part of a complex number would be imaginary (or zero), but that’s not how it is defined.
+According to long-established convention, ℑ(z) is a real number, for any complex z.
+Clifford algebra is more logical: The vector part of any clif is a vector (or zero), the bivector part of any clif is a bivector (or zero), et cetera.
+See reference 1 for more on this.

 Notation: The geometric product of A and B is written AB.
 That is, we simply juxtapose the multiplicands, without using any operator symbol.